- An employee’s hours of work must be confined within a period of 16 consecutive hours in a workday.

 - Overtime hours and overtime pay

 - Payment of earnings

 How the law applies

-Part 3, Division 12 of the Employment Standards Regulation outlines the provisions that apply to roadbuilding or heavy construction operations employees.
+Part 3, Division 12 of the Employment Standards Regulation outlines the provisions that apply to mobile workover or completion service drilling operations.

 Disclaimer: In the event of any discrepancy between this information and Alberta Employment Standards legislation, the legislation is considered correct.